TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Experiments

-\jy{In contrast, Claude-Sonnet-4.5 attains high \textit{Cover} (better) but relatively low \textit{CHAIR} (worse).
+Our evaluation framework also uncovers behaviors that were previously difficult to characterize, turning qualitative interpretability into quantifiable insights.
+For example, InternVL2\_5-8B exhibits both low \textit{Cover} (worse) and low \textit{CHAIR} (better).
+A closer inspection of its predictions shows that the model consistently identifies a small set of artifacts, but the range of artifact types it can detect is notably limited.
+In contrast, Claude Sonnet 4.5 attains high \textit{Cover} (better) but relatively high \textit{CHAIR} (worse).
 Our statistics further show that its average response length is roughly twice that of other models, indicating a stronger tendency toward hallucinated or over-elaborate explanations.
-This aligns with our earlier observation that, although Claude-Sonnet-4.5 demonstrates strong perceptual ability, it still exhibits a pronounced performance gap between \texttt{<TFQ>} and \texttt{<MCQ>}. }
+This aligns with our earlier observation that, although Claude Sonnet 4.5 demonstrates strong perceptual ability, it still exhibits a pronounced performance gap between \texttt{<TFQ>} and \texttt{<MCQ>}.